-Copyright 2019 Extreme Flight RC
+Copyright 2020 Extreme Flight RC

-Congratulations on your purchase of the Extreme Flight RC 85" Extra 300EXP ARF!
-Purpose built for the multitude of 50cc engines on the market, this brand new airframe is the perfect complement to these venerable power plants that have been neglected for far too long.
+Congratulations on your purchase of the Extreme Flight RC 85" MXS ARF!
+Purpose built for the multitude of 50-60cc engines on the market, this brand new airframe is the perfect complement to these venerable power plants that have been neglected for far too long.
 Our design team started with a very specific goal with careful consideration of weight, wing area and performance parameters to make sure we delivered the ultimate light weight 50cc performance machine.
 We are happy to report that our lofty goals for this airframe were not only met but exceeded!

-Precise, agile and aggressive yet super stable and light on the wing, the 85" Extra excels in all modern aerobatic flight regimes.
-With reduced control surface throws the Extra is a big pussycat and makes a great sport flyer.
+The ultimate low and slow 3D machine, the 85" MXS also excels in XA and precision flight regimes.
+With reduced control surface throws the MXS is a big pussycat and makes a great sport flyer.
 Crank up the rates and prepare to be amazed by the truly unlimited potential of this airframe!

-The 85" Extra 300 EXP is loaded with features including advanced use of composites for a super strong, rigid, yet light weight airframe, carbon fiber wing spars, main gear, tailwheel assembly, wing and stab tubes.
-It features a 2 piece removable stab with internally mounted elevator servos.
-The Extra is available in 2 high visibility Oracover color schemes with high contrast bottom colors and a pro quality hardware package including genuine Dubro ball links.
+The 85" MXS is loaded with features including advanced use of composites for a super strong, rigid, yet light weight airframe, carbon fiber wing spars, main gear, tailwheel assembly, wing and stab tubes.
+It features a 2 piece removable wing and stab with new quick release mechanisms to allow speedy setup and break down at the flying field.
+The MXS is available in 2 high visibility Oracover color schemes with high contrast bottom colors and a pro quality hardware package including genuine Dubro ball links.
 Elevators and ailerons are pre-hinged and hinge lines are sealed with Oracover, facilitating a quick assembly.
 Experienced modelers should be able to finish assembly in a couple evenings of relaxed shop time.